michetonu/michetonu.github.io/_posts/2017-10-28-sunshine-economy.md

 tags: plotly python visualization regression
 ---

-*Edit (29/10/17): The interactive Plotly graphs have a maximum number of visualizations per day (and subscriptions are expensive), so you might not be able to see them.
-You can find the non-interactive plots PNGs [here (GDP)](https://github.com/michetonu/europe_sunshine_economy/blob/master/gdp_sunshine.png?raw=true) and [here (unemployment)](https://github.com/michetonu/europe_sunshine_economy/blob/master/unemployment_sunshine.png?raw=true)*

 It is a common stereotype that warm European countries are less productive than colder ones.
 But is this *actually* true?
 And conversely, does less sunshine and bad weather actually correlate with a better, healthier economy?

 The data says **yes**, pretty much.
 Turns out that European countries which are consistently kissed by the sun tend to have worse economies.
 We may all have suspected that: Greece and Portugal were amongst the main victims of the recent crisis, while Italy and Spain are not exactly swimming in gold.